toddstoffel/columnstore/README.md

 ## Features:

-This **super charged** deployment will create a MariaDB ColumnStore instance that supports both analytics and transcational operations.
+This **super charged** deployment will create a MariaDB ColumnStore instance that supports both analytics (ColumnStore) and transactional (InnoDB) operations.
 It is fronted by a MaxScale listener that will serve as the endpoint for your client connections.
 The addition of MaxScale allows for [query cacheing](https://mariadb.com/kb/en/mariadb-maxscale-2208-cache/#overview) and a myriad of other advanced [options](https://mariadb.com/kb/en/mariadb-maxscale-2208/).

 ## Prerequisites: